Aakash-2904/addons/README.md

 ```

 To ensure you have a version of TensorFlow that is compatible with TensorFlow Addons,
-you can specify the `tensorflow` extra requirement during install:
+you can specify the `tensorflow` extra requirement during installation:

 ```
 pip install tensorflow-addons[tensorflow]